veive-io/mod-allowance-as/README.md

 - **Scope Management**: The default scope for `ModAllowance` is set to "call_contract," meaning it can validate any call contract operation unless a more specific scope is defined.
 This flexibility allows for the module's application across a broad range of scenarios, from general validation to specific contract operations.

-## **Scope**

-The default scope for `ModAllowance` is "any," allowing it to validate any operation in the absence of more specific scope definitions.
-This flexibility means the module can serve as a universal validator, covering a wide range of scenarios without the need for granular scope definitions.
-It ensures that any operation, whether user-initiated or internally triggered within a contract, is subject to validation.

 ## **Usage**

 ### **Installation**